 Next, ravel the yarn away from the sides of the sweater.
 In order to have a continuous thread, follow these steps:

 Now, you will use your spinning wheel to do the raveling work.
+I used my cherry Matchless.
 Tie the your starting thread to the leader of your spinning wheel.
 If the sweater is a two-ply, it is likely that it was last spun with a left, or S, twist.
 I have found that I like to spin it S or left twist, though I don’t think the result will be much different if you spin Z, with a right twist.

 Set up your wheel to spin with as little twist as possible, using a big whorl or pulley and the most draw-in you can control.
 You do not want your knots to pull apart or break, but you also want to just wind the yarn onto your bobbin without changing the twist.